aravindarav19/Pandemic-Forecasting-using-AI-/README.md

 ---

 #### Files in the Repository:
-1. **Msc_project.ipynb**: Jupyter Notebook containing the complete codebase for the GCNN and LSTM models.
+1. **GCNN AND LSTM MODEL .ipynb**: Jupyter Notebook containing the complete codebase for the GCNN and LSTM models.
 2. **Dissertation.pdf**: The complete dissertation providing the theoretical and experimental foundation of the project.
 3. **README.md**: This file.